dsyer/nix-demo/README.md

 ### Downloading a Tarball

-The `pack` CLI has an existing Nix package, abut there are also binary releases on Github.
+The `pack` CLI has an existing Nix package, but there are also binary releases on Github.
 You can unpack them and copy the files over to `$out`:

 ```nix
 with import <nixpkgs> { };